M-source-JWP/CPSC-210-JavaGotchi/Personal Project/README.md

 and etiquette, and keep my code organized, proper, and documented while maintaining an independent workstyle and pace.
 In addition, JavaGotchi is a simple test of more technical skills like JSON writing and reading, embedding and playing audio files in java, and simultaneous graphical user and command line interfaces.

+(ADDENDUM: TURN DOWN your volume before testing the game out, especially with headphones!
+The playsound() component can be startling if you're not expecting it)

 ## Reflection:
 With more time to work on my project, I believe I would not spend much time refactoring.
 Although the current layout of